Understanding Recognised Pomeranian Colours in Australia

 Orange:

-Orange Pomeranians are currently the most favored colour variation due to their clear and vibrant appearance.
-The shades within the orange spectrum are captivating, ranging from intense deep rust to rich gold and even a light honey-blonde color.
+Orange Pomeranians are currently the most popular colour variation due to their clear, vibrant appearance.
+The shades within the orange spectrum are captivating, ranging from intense deep rust to rich gold and even light honey-blonde.
 These variations make each orange Pomeranian unique and visually striking.

 There are two distinct types of orange Pomeranians.
-Some orange puppies are born a dark colour, a darkish hue, but as they grow and mature, they often become beautiful clear orange.
+Some orange puppies are born a dark colour, a darkish hue, but as they grow and mature, they often become beautiful, clear orange.
 The transformation from a sable-colored puppy to a stunning orange adult is a sight.
 On the other hand, some orange Pomeranians are born very pale, almost resembling a white newborn Pomeranian.
-However, their coat colour deepens as they grow, gradually transitioning into a vibrant orange shade.
+However, their coat colour deepens as they grow, gradually transitioning to a vibrant orange.

 As adult orange Pomeranians, the sable-born individuals tend to have darker points than those born with a lighter cream or pale gold coat.
 Points refer to the colouration of their eye rims, noses, lips, and paw pads.

 The sable-born Pomeranians typically retain a darker tone in these areas, adding depth and contrast to their overall appearance.
-In contrast, the Pomeranians born with a lighter cream or pale gold coat may have points that are closer in colour to their coat, creating a more harmonious and consistent look.
+In contrast, Pomeranians born with a lighter cream or pale gold coat may have points that are closer in colour to their coat, creating a more harmonious, consistent look.

 Blacks: